 Then one day I stumbled onto a shampoo recipe that uses soap nuts.
 Soap nuts are a type of berry shell typically found in India and Nepal that contains a natural detergent known as saponin.
 When mixed with water, saponin suds up like regular soap, which makes it an environmentally friendly alternative to chemical detergents.
 Although soap nuts are mostly used in the west as a laundry detergent, Ayurvedic medicine often uses them to treat skin issues, like eczema and psoriasis.

 Because soap nuts are so gentle and soothing, they make the perfect soap base for homemade shampoo.
-Plus, they’re incredibly inexpensive and a little goes long way.
+Plus, they’re incredibly inexpensive and a little goes a long way.
 Simply make a big batch of this shampoo and freeze the leftovers in an ice cube tray.
 When you’re ready to use it, bring it to room temperature overnight and store in a small squirt bottle until it’s gone.

 Apple Cider Vinegar Shampoo